planktin/wagon-generators/README.md

 From there you can choose which flavour you'd like to install.

-## Foundation with Bower and Grunt
+## Foundation 5 (Libsass)

-If you'd like to install using the latest version of Foundation, upgradeable with Bower, run:
+If you'd like to install using the latest version of Foundation (Foundation 5), upgradeable with Bower, run:

 ```bash
 cd ~/wagon_sites